Everyone’s personality is different, and shapes their preference. This is the best specific way to work with me.

 - I want people to stand by their convictions to the degree they believe them.

-- I believe secrets are detrimental to group cohesion, and want everyone (including myself) to admit failures and move on.
+- I believe relational secrets are detrimental to group cohesion, and want everyone (including myself) to admit failures and move on.
 I also have no time for people who condemn those who tried.
 We’re all sinners, so get over yourself.

 - My personal spirituality is toward Jesus Christ, but reserve that discussion for its time and place.
 I have severe issues with the narcissists who have infiltrated mainstream Christian culture.
 I’m happy to talk about it, but I probably disagree strongly and pedantically.